-4. Recommendation 03 - In order to improve interoperability and innovation as well as maximize the deployed EHR base for pragmatic research, we recommend that ONC work with other Federal stakeholders to move the nation towards terminology standards that are developed in accordance with OMB Circular A-1191 (on Voluntary Consensus Standards) [add footnote] and with the 2019 NCVHS Vocabulary Recommendations 2019 recommendations by NCVHS [add footnote], have licenses that allow for open free or low cost use by providers, researchers, developers, patients and other stakeholders (through national licensing where appropriate), and and are designed to address multiple needs (clinical care, research, public health, administrative needs) and otherwise meet the 2019 recommendation by NCVHS.)
-In areas where code sets that do not conform to this policy are currently required by Federal actors, we recommend that ONC work with key Federal stakeholders (such as NLM, CMS, FDA, NIH, etc.).and terminology curators to transition the nation towards terminology meeting the policy through means including, but not limited to, licensing, working with terminology curators to align development with the policy, or transitioning terminology standardsalign national terminology with this policy.
+Recommendation 03 - In order to improve interoperability and innovation as well as maximize the deployed EHR base for pragmatic research, we recommend that ONC work with other Federal stakeholders to move the nation towards terminology standards that are developed in accordance with OMB Circular A-1191 (on Voluntary Consensus Standards) and with the 2019 NCVHS Vocabulary Recommendations2; have licenses that allow for free or low cost use by providers, researchers, developers, patients and other stakeholders; and are designed to address multiple needs (clinical care, research, public health, administrative needs).
+In areas where code sets that do not conform to this policy are currently required by Federal actors, we recommend that ONC work with key Federal stakeholders and terminology curators to align national terminology with this policy.